hd10-iupui/AttentionRank/README.md

 # AttentionRank

+***Update 20221025: Added a modified "modeling_tf2.py" to zip file "bert_update20221025" in case you are using tensorflow 2.
-***Update 20221002: Fixed a computing mistake in step 011.
+***Update 20221002: Fixed a computing mistake in step-011.
 Line 103 and line 131, move out the calculations of min and max from the loop.

 This is an implement of paper AttentionRank: Unsupervised keyphrase Extraction using Self and Cross Attentions